 Congrats!
-You landed an interview with a recruiter.
-You want to make a powerful first impression so you make it to the next step in the application process.
+You landed an interview with a recruiter, so you want to leave a powerful first impression and make it to the next step in the application process.

 Keep In Mind: This interview is likely the first of several before you secure a job offer.
-If you are targeting senior management or executive-level roles, you can expect four to five (or more) interviews before receiving a job offer.
+If you are targeting senior management or executive-level roles, you can expect four to five (or more) interviews before there’s a decision.

 How To Prepare For An Interview With A Recruiter

-Interviews with recruiters are unique from other interviews.
-In this first interview, recruiters are primarily focused on confirming you meet the basic qualifications of the role.
+Interviews with recruiters are different from other interviews.
+They’re primarily focused on confirming that you meet the basic qualifications for the role.
 Recruiter interviews are also an opportunity for you to ask questions about the company and culture.
 I advise focusing your interview preparation efforts across the following three main areas.

-First, you want to conduct adequate research on the company.
-Take time to review the company’s website, social media, and recent press mentions.
+First, conduct adequate research on the company.
+Take time to review the website, social media, and recent press mentions.
 Additionally, look up the company on Team Blind and Reddit.
-This enables you to speak decisively about why you want to work for this company rather than one of its competitors.
+This research enables you to speak decisively about why you want to work for this employer rather than one of its competitors.

 Third, come to the interview with a solid grasp of the job posting.
-Practice speaking to each item in the job posting.
-Importantly, you should be equipped with a memorable example or story for each bullet point (i.e., requirements, qualifications, job duties) from the job posting.
+Practice speaking to each item in the description.
+Importantly, come equipped with a memorable example or story for each bullet point (i.e., requirements, qualifications, job duties).

 What Questions To Ask During An Interview With A Recruiter

-Avoid the mistake of crafting questions for the sake of simply asking questions.
+Avoid the mistake of crafting questions for the sake of asking them.
 Instead, think about what you truly want to know about the company, culture, and position.
 Then, develop questions that address your genuine interests.
 The following are a few questions to serve as an inspiration.

 - Why did you decide to work for this company over a competitor?